Course Title: Master of Arts in Gastronomy and Food Studies

 - Consumer Culture and Branding

-What attracted me to DIT was their strong culinary culture, their strong sense of food history, that their department are actively encouraging people to forge new paths in discovering what the past was in terms of food history and what the future will be.
+What attracted me to TU Dublin was their strong culinary culture, their strong sense of food history, that their department are actively encouraging people to forge new paths in discovering what the past was in terms of food history and what the future will be.